coreos/docs/os/booting-with-ipxe.md

 </div>

 An easy place to host this boot script is on [http://pastie.org](http://pastie.org).
 Be sure to reference the "raw" version of script, which is accessed by clicking on the clipboard in the top right.

-*Note: The stock iPXE build doesn't include HTTPS support, meaning you can only use HTTP hosts for your `cloud-config-url`.*

 ### Booting iPXE